heutelbeck/sapl-policy-engine/sapl-documentation/index.md

 ---
 layout: default
 title: SAPL Reference
-description: "SAPL is a powerful policy language and engine to implement Attribute-based access control (ABAC).
-It comes with developement tools for testing, authorization servers, authoring tools.
-Framework integrations are available for Spring, Axon, and Vaadin to provide flexible policy enforcement points (PEPs) in your application."
+description: "SAPL is a policy language and authorization engine for Attribute-Based Access Control (ABAC).
+It provides development tooling for testing and policy authoring, standalone authorization servers, and framework integrations for Spring, NestJS, Axon, and Vaadin that offer flexible policy enforcement points in your application."
 nav_order: 1
 has_children: true
 has_toc: false